stephanbracke/intermagnet-technical-manual/appendices/terminology.rst

         new message file can be transmitted to a GIN with the 'A' flag set in byte 25 of each hourly block header ( |app_imag_imfv_1| ).
-        ADJUSTED data are maintained online until the annual DVD is available.
+        ADJUSTED data are maintained online until the annual INTERMAGNET Reference Data Set (IRDS) is available.
         They are then archived by the GIN and only available thereafter by special arrangement.

     QUASI-DEFINITIVE Data